 It is estimated that 2.7 million children under 18 years of age are living in institutional care worldwide.
 Approximately 666 children per 100,000 population in Central and Eastern Europe live in residential care - orphanages and other institutional settings.
 The rate is over five times higher than the global average (120 per 100,000).
 In Western Europe, the need for homes and families for children in state care is greater than the number of homes available by thousands per country.

 We call and equip national leaders to engage their community to collaborate in solving their country's own orphan and vulnerable children crisis.
 We work to identify new leaders and teams in each European country, and then partner with them in creating a national network.
-We develop, support and mentor local leaders, who are best equipped to meet the needs of vulnerable children, and to work to end the institutionalization of children, in each of their unique settings.
+In the last twelve months we've launched initiatives to provide homes for vulnerable children in Bulgaria, Albania and Croatia.
+Your support will help us to catalyze movements in Serbia, Slovakia and other countries in 2023!